bemurphy/hao/README.md

 only has shortcuts for papertrail and newrelic because that's what I use most.

+## Prerequisites

+You have a system ruby installed.
+This doesn't use anything beyond STDLIB

 ## Usage

 Given your are in a directory like `$HOME/code/foobar-app`